ivanwhaf/FRS-pytorch/README.md

 ## Caution
 * Need plotting model structure?
 Just install `graphviz` and `torchviz` first
 * Please screen out unqualified raw images manually when making dataset
-* Validation and test periods are among training process, see train.py for more details
+* Validation and test periods are among training process, please see train.py for more details

 # Program Structure Introduction
-* cfg: contain some config files
+* cfg: some config files
 * data: some samples and misc files
 * dataset: your own dataset path
 * models: some network model structures